 Keller Williams Training – Voted Best In Real Estate Industry

-Programs such as Ignite, KW Connect, Keller Williams University (KWU), and MAPS Coaching keep KW agents trained in sales, customer service, and all aspects of running a real estate business.
+, KW Connect, Keller Williams University (KWU), and MAPS Coaching keep KW agents trained in sales, customer service, and all aspects of running a real estate business.

 Just as the market never stops changing, the training never stops adjusting to fit the market of the moment.
 Our agents learn to thrive in all stages of the economy/market.